The Cranbrook School Council is responsible for the governance of the School.

 She has two sons attending Cranbrook in the Senior School and her nephew attends Cranbrook Junior School.

-She was appointed to the School Council as a director in 2023, and is also a director and Chair of the Cranbrook Foundation.
+Vanessa was appointed to the School Council as a director in 2023.
+She was appointed as a director of the Cranbrook Foundation in 2023 and was Chair from 13 June 2023 to 13 February 2025.

 Diploma in Computer Programming, CPTI